 The Psychology of Anticipation and What it Means for Your Conversion Rates

-In depth post by Neil Patel for Unbounce that specifically focuses on how using psychology to target the anticipation of customers can increase conversion.
+A close look at one of the more powerful psych tactics by Neil Patel for Unbounce.
+This post specifically focuses on how using psychology to target the anticipation of customers can increase conversion.

 15 Psychological Triggers to Convert Leads into Customers

-Understanding the main mental triggers that all humans have and applying them to marketing can dramatically increase a site’s conversion rate.
+Understanding the main mental triggers that all humanity shares and applying them to marketing can dramatically increase a site’s conversion rate.

 10 Ways to Convert More Customers Using Psychology